Old Corrugated Cardboard Recycling

 Benefits of OCC Recycling

 There are a number of benefits to recycling OCC instead of discarding it.
 Recycling OCC reduces energy and water usage while cutting the production of greenhouse gas and certain air pollutants like total reduced sulfur (TRS), volatile organic chemicals (VOCs), and hazardous air pollutants (HAP).
-The recycling cardboard also reduces demand for virgin timber.
+The recycling cardboard also reduces the demand for virgin timber.
 It takes approximately three tons of trees to manufacture just one ton of virgin cardboard.
 Recycling helps reduce waste tipping fees as well.

 The recycling of one ton of cardboard saves more than nine cubic yards of landfill space.